 The book solves various practical problems.
 In particular, for the tasks of 3D image recognition and automatic speech recognition large-scale neural networks with applications for Deep Learning systems were used.

-Application of hybrid neuro-fuzzy networks for analyzing stock markets was presented.
+The application of hybrid neuro-fuzzy networks for analyzing stock markets was presented.
 The analysis of big historical, economic, and physical data revealed the hidden Fibonacci pattern about the course of systemic world conflicts and their connection with the Kondratieff big economic cycles and the Schwabe–Wolf solar activity cycles.
 The book is useful for system analysts and practitioners working with complex systems in various spheres of human activity.

 Two of the most important developments of this new century are the emergence of cloud computing and big data.
 However, the uncertainties surrounding the failure of cloud service providers to clearly assert ownership rights over data and databases during cloud computing transactions and big data services have been perceived as imposing legal risks and transaction costs.